garronej/evt/docs/api/operator.md

 ## Generic operators built in

-Some generic operators are provided in `"evt/dist/lib/util/genericOperators"` such as `scan`, `throttleTime` or `of` but that's about it, the idea beeing to encourage users to create the ones they need and avoid the paralisis of choice.
+Some generic operators are provided in `"evt/dist/lib/util/genericOperators"` such as `scan`, `throttleTime` or `of` but that's about it, the idea being to encourage users to create the ones they need and avoid the paralysis of choice.

-If however you think of one that you think should be included feel free to submit an [issue](https://github.com/garronej/evt/issues) or a [pull request](https://github.com/garronej/evt/pulls).
+If, however, you think of one that you think should be included feel free to submit an [issue](https://github.com/garronej/evt/issues) or a [pull request](https://github.com/garronej/evt/pulls).

 ```typescript
 //Importing custom operator chunksOf that is not exported by default.